leodeslf/leaf/src/content/notes/method/xp/index.md

 #### Iteration

-Iterations are used to **divide a release** into even *shorter periods of time*. **Iteration planning** meetings take part at the start of each iteration (as we do for the release) to, one more time, let the customer choose and *prioritize the stories* that need to be done at the end of the iteration.
+Iterations **divide a release** into even *shorter periods of time*. **Iteration planning** meetings take part at the start of each iteration (as we do for the release) to, one more time, let the customer choose and *prioritize the stories* that need to be done at the end of the iteration.

 ### Managing